 Contrary to our prediction, the stream signature was not substantially different across 3rd–7th order rivers, in spite of these sites encompassing ecosystems ranging from the 5 m wide Ball Creek in the North Carolina mountains (USA) to the 600 m wide Danube River in Europe (Table 4, Appendix A: Table A1, Fig. A1).
 We had expected middle-order rivers to have larger stream signatures than the largest rivers, based on presumed decreases in the ratio of aquatic to terrestrial productivity along this gradient.
 Instead, the only consistent differences in stream signatures were between the smallest streams versus the remaining rivers all grouped together, suggesting that stream ecosystem size exerts a non-linear effect on the transmission of ecological subsidies from streams and rivers to the terrestrial landscape.
 Above a certain size (apparently ~ 5 m, or 3rd order channels), increases in channel width and potentially concomitant changes in emergent insect productivity appear to lose influence in terms of the distance at which this aquatic resource is important to the terrestrial landscape.
 One possible explanation for this discrepancy between the smallest streams and all other streams and rivers may be that nearly all emergent aquatic resources are immediately subsumed at or above the water surface in the smallest streams.
-For instance, in Coweeta, low-lying Rhododendron draped extensively with the webs of Tetragnathidae and other webbed spiders can completely overhang the smallest streams (Fig. 2).
+For instance, in Coweeta, low-lying Rhododendron draped extensively with the webs of Tetragnathidae and other spiders can completely overhang the smallest streams (Fig. 2).
 Above a certain stream size threshold this vegetated boundary may become more open and diffuse (Naiman et al. 1988).
 Similar to studies of seed dispersal through forested ecosystems (Cadenasso and Pickett 2001), increased permeability of the stream-side landscape may allow more substantial quantities of aquatic resources to escape the stream channel prior to being consumed.

 Although the influence of headwater streams may not extend very far into terrestrial ecosystems, this is not to suggest that these aquatic ecosystems are unimportant in providing subsidies to the terrestrial environment.
-Rather, given their density, very little of the terrestrial landscape is distant from headwater streams (Meyer et al. 2007).
+Rather, given the high density of small streams, much of the terrestrial landscape is close to headwater streams (Meyer et al. 2007).
 In fact, by accounting for the stream signature, much of the catchment appears as aquatic from a food web perspective.
-In the humid Coweeta Creek catchment in North Carolina, USA, for example, stream areas based on the 50% stream signature level account for 10% of the total catchment basin area; at the 10% stream signature level, they account for 76% (Fig. 7).
+In the humid Coweeta Creek catchment in North Carolina, USA, for example, the area of streams in the catchment as defined by the 50% stream signature level account for 10% of the total catchment basin area; at the 10% stream signature level, they account for 76% (Fig. 7).
 That is, from a food web perspective, most of the terrestrial area of a catchment is ecologically affected by streams.

 Channel geomorphology and braided river corridors